tomswartz07/FLDT/setup.md

 ### NFS
 Configure the NFS shares on the system.

+You might need to set up ID mapping for a domain.
+This is optional.
 First, set up the ID mapping, and set the Domain: `/etc/imapd.conf`
 ```bash
 [General]